olivierh59500/Brute-Force-/ReadMe.md

 Use bit.ly / tiny.url / something to hide your URL until the victim enter on your fake page !
 Send via facebook chat and the chance to get detected by other users is of 50%!

+First hack the Victim Friends...Then send the link to the victim using his facebook friend!